LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 17 - Parking history page.md

 </template>
 ```

-This component doesn't have anything new we didn't cover in previous lesson, and we have put `view details` button as placeholder for next lesson, to view more detailed information about parking order.
+This component doesn't have anything new we didn't cover in the previous lesson, and we have put the `view details` button as a placeholder for the next lesson, to view more detailed information about parking orders.

-3. Register route for newly created component in `src/router/index.js` file.
+3. Register the route for a newly created component in the `src/router/index.js` file.

 ```js
 {